 So you've got all of your players set up.

-up then your players can start sending data to everyone else.
+And as soon as all of those are set up then your players can start sending data to everyone else.

 And then this data will be just sent as long as these connections are available.

 So those are your real basic examples.